leapdao/leapdao-website/src/blog/content/Testnet-Zeta-Burial.md

 2019-03-14T09:18:17.212Z leap-node:error Cannot read property 'forEach' of undefined
 ```

-Spending conditions use a mappnig from colors to addresses to run contracts and the mapping has been different in the two validators.
+Spending conditions use a mapping from colors to addresses to run contracts and the mapping has been different in the two validators.
 The first validator accepted the spending condition as valid and included it in the block.
 When the second validator tried to verify the block the mapping was undefined, leading to rejecting the block.
 <br><br>

 ```